 - Use levomilnacipran extended-release capsules with caution in the ELDERLY; they may be more sensitive to its effects, especially low blood sodium levels.

 - PREGNANCY and BREAST-FEEDING: Levomilnacipran extended-release capsules may cause harm to the fetus if it is used during the last 3 months of pregnancy.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using levomilnacipran extended-release capsules while you are pregnant.
-It is not know if levomilnacipran extended-release capsules is found in breast milk.
+It is not know if levomilnacipran extended-release capsules are found in breast milk.
 If you are or will be breast-feeding while you use levomilnacipran extended-release capsules, check with your doctor.
 Discuss any possible risks to your baby.